g4br1el/g4br1el.github.io/index.md

 ![image-title-here](images/self.png){:class="img_responsive"}

 # About Me
+The study programs are characterized by a t-shaped course program, which teaches me basic knowledge in a wide range of information technology concepts.
+I put my focus on the software engineering specializations.
+While I wrote my master thesis at the German Aerospace Center (DLR), I am currently doing my doctoral studies at the technical university of Munich in the Professorship of Big Geospatial Data Management.

+While my undergraduate and graduate studies have been in the engineering domain, my current doctoral study is located in the theoretical research field.
+Throughout my career path and education, I am able to combine the two worlds, engineering, and research.
-Software Engineering is like Rock Climbing, first we must understand the problem before we are able to do something.
+Software engineering and research are like rock climbing; first, we must understand the problem before we are able to do something.
 Furthermore, plans aren’t solid always be prepared for the unexpected.

-A dedicated and creative software developer who loves solving complex problems.
-My fields of interest are software engineering, machine learning and distributed systems.
-I was writing my master thesis at the German Aerospace Center (DLR) and is about unsupervised parameter-free feature-free methods in data mining.
 # Research Interests
 * (Spatial) Deep Learning
 * Machine Learning and Data Mining